Tien-Cheng/Emotive/README.md

 This repository contains the main code for the Emotive web application.
 Emotive is an emotion tracker that relies on deep learning to classify facial emotions.

 Note that registration is disabled by default.
-You can access the registration page, but it will not let you create an account without a secret password.
+You can access the registration page, but it will not let you create an account without a secret password. (go forth into the source code, and you shall find our haphazardly hardcoded registration blocking system)

 ### Demo Endpoints